Inclusion of Inter-crystal Scattering in PET: Analytical Models and Dedicated Reconstruction: Results

 \subsection{\ac{iq} phantom experimental results}

 The \ac{iq} phantom experimental measurement with MERMAID yielded a total of $46\thinspace413$ golden events and $21\thinspace368$ \ac{ics} events (i.e. $68~\%$ and $32~\%$ of total, respectively).
+The sensitivity employed with simulated data was re-used and the subsequent reconstructions spanned approximately $10$ minutes in total; again, using $2^{10}$ rays for the system matrix.

 Figure \ref{fig:expunif} shows the $XY$-projections over the uniform region of the \ac{iq} phantom at three different iterations ($5$, $10$ and $20$) and for different sets of experimental data acquired with MERMAID: only \ac{ics} events (bottom row), only golden events (central row) and both \ac{ics} and golden reconstructed through the joint algorithm (\ref{eq:joint}).
 The $XY$-projections over the rods region of the phantom are shown in Figure \ref{fig:exprods}, for the same aforementioned number of iterations and data sets.

 As expected, the overall image quality of the reconstructed experimental data is inferior to that of the \ac{mc} simulated data, which can be attributed to data-degradation factors not present in the simulation, such as non-uniform SiPM response, limited energy resolution, etc. Nevertheless, similar observations as the ones made with \ac{mc} simulations can be made; the joint usage of \ac{ics} and golden events improves the uniformity of the images when compared to only golden event images.
-Figure \ref{fig:expMetrics} shows the corresponding \ac{iq} metrics computed in the uniform and rods regions.
+Figure \ref{fig:expMetrics} shows the corresponding \ac{iq} metrics computed in the uniform and rods regions; table \ref{tab:rcexp} shows the recovery coefficients and their corresponding $\%~\textrm{STD}$.